gohsonghan98/gitbookclone/document/function/Chart/chartPopulateBarData/chartPopulateBarData.md

-﻿# chartPopulateBarData
+# chartPopulateBarData

 ### Description

-Displayed horizontally or vertically and used for compare values to each other about different sub-groups and these are usually coloured or shaded differently to distinguish between them.
+A bar chart is a chart presents categorical data with rectangular bars.
+The bars can be plotted vertically or horizontally by defining the "rotate" parameter.
+It is used for compare values to each other among different sub-groups and these are usually coloured or shaded differently to distinguish between them.

 ### Flowchart